LaoluOye/MLMarsland/README.md

-Code and data for the second edition of the textbook `Machine Learning: An Algorithm Perspective" by Stephen Marsland.
+Code and data from the second edition of the textbook "Machine Learning: An Algorithm Perspective" by Stephen Marsland.
 Edited for use in a reading club.
-Mainly added iPython/Jupyter notebooks.

 Looking for only the original code from the book?
-Check the original repo, https://github.com/alexsosn/MarslandMLAlgo

-For more details, see http://stephenmonika.net.
+A zip is available on the author's [website](http://stephenmonika.net) or check the original [repo](https://github.com/alexsosn/MarslandMLAlgo) that I forked.

+## Disclaimer
 All code is available under the following license.

 > Code from Chapter x of Machine Learning: An Algorithmic Perspective (2nd Edition)